f5devcentral/overwatch/README.md

   5. Prometheus
   6. Grafana
   7. NodeExporter

+This implementation utilizes F5 BigIP Virtual Instances deployed as an auto-scaleset to provide ingress services and ITSG compliant security controls for the solution.
+You will require between 2 and 5 HP-VE BEST Bundle License keys with IP Intelligence and Threat Campaigns add-ons.
+Contact you local F5 team for evaluation licenses if you want to kick the tires on this without any financial commmitment.

 NB: Autoscaling is not enabled by default.
 Manual scaling of both the F5 BIG-IP VMSS and the AKS deployments is left up to the user.
 This example supports up to a maximum of 5 instances in the VMSS.